About Atticus

 • Humble, thoughtful, smart, fun colleagues

-Today, about half our team are in Los Angeles or Phoenix (where we have offices) and half are fully remote and spread across the U.S. There are two options for this job:
+Today, about half our team are in Los Angeles and half are fully remote and spread across the U.S. There are two options for this job:

 1. Live in Los Angeles, work a few days a week (or more) out of our beautiful office in the Arts District.

-2. Live wherever, work remotely, and travel to LA (on the company dime) as needed to be with your colleagues —somewhere between monthly and quarterly.
+2. Live wherever, work remotely (Ideally PST hours), and travel to LA (on the company dime) as needed to be with your colleagues —somewhere between monthly and quarterly.

 In short: You can do this job well remotely, and we’re committed to empowering everyone with flexibility.
 But we care a lot about building a great culture and we think some interactions need to happen in person, so we put a lot of thought into retreats, offsites, and other ways to gather.